scottwillson/dawn-patrol/README.md

 ===========
 Spike on fast event results API.
 Use several caching layers.

-Also migrate Racing on Rails data to a better, shared-tenancy data model on Postgres.
+Also migrate Racing on Master data to a better, shared-tenancy data model on Postgres.

 Status
 ------